Chiefs lose again, Packers miss chance in rare tie

-Just a week after their nine-game unbeaten start came to a shuddering halt, the Chiefs gave up a last-minute touchdown in a 41-38 defeat to the San Diego Chargers to slip to 9-2.
+Just a week after their nine-game unbeaten start came to a shuddering halt, the Chiefs gave up a last-minute touchdown in a 41-38 defeat to the Chargers to slip to 9-2.

-Despite the loss, the Chiefs, easily the most improved team this season, remain on course to make the playoffs.
-With five games left in the regular season, they lead the AFC wildcard race by four games, with six teams, including San Diego, tied at 5-6 for the second wildcard berth.
+Despite the loss, the Chiefs, easily the most improved team this season, remain on course to make the playoffs with only a handful of teams able to break free of the pack in a season where little has gone according to script.

-“There’s a whole lot of things we can learn from and that’s what we’re going to do,” Chiefs head coach Andy Reid said.

 The Packers (5-5-1) looked set to end their three-game losing streak since star quarterback Aaron Rodgers was sidelined with a broken collarbone when they overturned a 23-7 deficit to force overtime and Mason Crosby kicked a 20-yard field goal to go ahead.

-But the Vikings (2-8-1) leveled the score with Blair Walsh’s 35-yard field goal as the game finished in a tie, only the fourth in the NFL since the turn of the century.
+But the Vikings (2-8-1) levelled the score with Blair Walsh’s 35-yard field goal as the game finished in a tie, only the fourth in the NFL since the turn of the century.

-“(There’s a) little bit of an empty feeling,” Packers head coach Mike McCarthy said.

-“You expect to win.
-We got halfway there.
-The performance is not the standard but we’re a team playing through some peaks and valleys.”

 The result left the Packers half a game behind the Lions and Bears, who both suffered upset defeats.